AlenkaF/AlenkaF/README.md

 ### Hi there 👋

-Welcome to my profile!
+Welcome to my profile!<br>
-**I'm a mother, Apache Arrow committer contributing to PyArrow, Iyengar Yoga practitioner and certified teacher.**
+**I'm a mother, Apache Arrow committer contributing to PyArrow, Iyengar Yoga practitioner and certified teacher.**<br>
 I have previously worked at Voltron Data and interned at Quansight.
 Thanks for visiting!

 - 🔭 I mostly use Python and Cython, here and there R and C++